tkikawa/optsim/README.md

 - **cylsurface**: Photon starting values are uniformly diced in the surface of cylinder with the given parameter range (r,phi,z).

 ### Direction
-Initial directional distribution of the generated optical photons.
+Initial directional distribution of the generated primary particles (optical photons or charged particles).
 Following direction modes are available.
 - **isotropic**: Photons are emitted isotropically.
 - **flat**: Photons are directionally emitted with a divergence angle of flat distribution (v_x, v_y, v_z, phi).